2gis/mapsapi/src/doc/en/manual/map.md

 ##### Methods inherited from Evented

-Methods inherited from Evented see [here](/doc/maps/en/manual/base-classes#dgevented-methods).
+Methods inherited from Evented see <a href="/doc/maps/en/manual/base-classes#dgevented-methods">here</a>.

 ### Properties